 “I felt the same way I feel about most internet rumors or stories that I have no connection or affinity for,” Toro said.
 “I didn’t even come to resent it—I didn’t feel the epithet characterized me or my fellow supporters at all.”

 Sanders supporters may be facing even more scrutiny this cycle than in 2016.
 With Sanders running against not just one woman candidate, but five—it was six until Kirsten Gillibrand dropped out of the race—some say that there’s no reason to vote for a white man when there are so many women to choose from.
-This argument can grow more specific for Elizabeth Warren supporters, some of whom argue that the Massachusett senator’s politics are nearly identical to Sanders, so why not vote for her instead?
+This argument can get more specific for Elizabeth Warren supporters, some of whom argue that the Massachusetts senator’s politics are nearly identical to Sanders, so why not vote for her instead?

 “Why would Democratic voters choose Sanders when Warren is running?”
 Guardian columnist Moira Donegan wrote the day after Sanders announced his presidential bid in February.
 “The two are not ideologically identical, but the differences between their major policy stances…are relatively minor, especially compared to the rest of the field.”